ArceLopera/PHPRefresher/docs/DS/phpArray.md

 An array stores multiple values in one single variable.

+In PHP, numerical arrays are associative arrays, and associative arrays are numerical arrays.
+So which kind are they really?
+Both and neither.
+The line between them constantly blurs back and forth from one to another.

 ``` php
 <?php